Last Updated on August 1, 2025

 If you’re going to take advantage of all the things to do in the city you’ll first need to know how to get to the city from the Airport.
 Thankfully, it’s relatively easy.

 The international arrival airport is Václav Havel Airport Prague.
-Formerly Prague Ruzyně International Airport, which is why you still see signs with that name, it’s located about seven miles (12 km) outside the city.
+Formerly Prague Ruzyně International Airport, which is why you may see the occasional sign with that name, is located about seven miles (12 km) outside the city.
 Taxis to central Prague are CZK 450-500 ($20.50 – 22.75).

 An Airport Express bus runs every 30 minutes between the airport and the city’s central train station, which is on line C of the metro.
 Cost is CZK 60 ($2.73) each way.
 There is also a local bus making multiple stops for CZK 32 ($1.45).
 There’s an additional charge on the local bus for pieces of luggage larger than 10 in x 18 in x 28 in.
 You can buy your ticket at the Prague Info both in the terminal or on the bus.